-Julio Pinto Linares, PGeo, is a Qualified Person as defined by National Instrument 43-101 and has reviewed and approved the exploration information and technical disclosure.
+Julio Pinto Linares, PGeo, is a Qualified Person as defined by National Instrument 43-101 and has reviewed and approved the exploration information and technical disclosure for the Mexican properties.

 Selected Annual Information

 The following selected annual information is derived from the Company's annual consolidated financial statements for each of the three most recently completed financial years.